Saint Jean de Paracol

 What you get:

 Accommodation in a comfortable, small mobile home converted from an old Russian army radio communications truck.
 It has one double bed, lights, a fridge, sink and radiator and is suitable for a couple.
-Phil's house has a shared bathroom and there is also a separate WC in the near house.
+Phil's house has a shared bathroom and there is also a separate WC in the main house.

 All your meals are with the family and you have open access to the kitchen in Phil's house plus WiFi (unfortunately there is as yet no signal in the Zil).